NHRA Factory Stock Showdown

 Drivers competing in the NHRA Factory Stock Showdown Series earn championships points at each of the NHRA National events at which they compete.
 The points are accumulated throughout the year, and an annual champion is crowned at the conclusion of the season.

 While the NHRA FSS is the original and preeminent racing series for Factory Stock cars the growth and popularity of FSS racing has been seen through expansion in other series.
 These include the National Muscle Car Association's (NMCA) Factory Super Car series and Drag Illustrated's Factory Stock Classic as examples.
+In 2026, the International Hot Rod Association eliminated the traditional 500 cubic inch formula for Pro Stock in favour of using the "Pro Stock" moniker for Factory Stock Showdown cars.

 History

 2012

 The FSS class was started with a single event at the US Nationals.